The top 10 transferable skills for your CV

 Critical thinking

-Proving that you can think smartly and independently is sure to make you irresistible to anybody hiring for their business.
-It’s a promising sign that you can be trusted to deal with complicated scenarios and even improve the working methods of the team you’re joining.
+Critical thinking is a promising sign that you can be trusted to deal with complicated scenarios and even improve the working methods of the team you’re joining.

 Demonstrating critical thinking can include reflecting back on your school days as well as work.
 Perhaps you excelled in an analytical subject or went beyond the learning methods taught to you by your teachers and innovated your own study style that saw your grades skyrocket.
 Any scenario that involves challenging preconceptions or thinking outside the box is a great way to demonstrate your intelligence and the unique value you could bring to an organisation.